Eye Exercises: Can Vision Be Improved Naturally?

 Pros And Cons Of Natural Vision Correction

 However, natural vision correction has support from some practitioners of alternative medicine.
-They maintain that Dr. Bates went to fast with his approach.
-Patients should be given slightly weaker lenses slowly over times.
+They maintain that Dr. Bates went too fast with his approach.
+Patients should be given slightly weaker lenses slowly overtime.
 They support the idea that exercises make the eye muscle more flexible.
 Because strain on the eyes can make the eyes deteriorate vision can benefit from the exercises.

 Although scientific evidence clearly indicates that the shape of the eye and point of focus of light causes near or far sightedness, to perform eye exercises would not worsen the condition.
 Eye exercises, along with vitamin therapy may slow the rate of decline in myopia.
 Programs for natural vision correction usually require some time and efforts.
 There is no damage that could result from their use.

-A program of natural vision correction that claims being able to "throw away your glasses in 30 or 45 days or so" should be avoided.
+A program of natural vision correction that claims to be able to "throw away your glasses in 30 or 45 days or so" should be avoided.
 Research eye exercise programs carefully or look for exercises that are no cost.
 Discuss your findings and other options with your eye doctor.

 Considering Vision Correction Surgery

 Don't turn a "blind eye" (no pun intended) to corrective vision surgery.
-If they seem to scary or expensive ask yourself how badly you really want to toss those glasses or contacts.
+If they seem too scary or expensive ask yourself how badly you really want to toss those glasses or contacts.